CONTACT:

 San Francisco, CA 94107

 I have exhibited nationally, internationally, and in outer space.
-Right now, my work is on a NASA PACE-1 satellite orbiting Earth.
-I have also exhibited work at Liminal Space, NIAD Art Center, the de Young Museum, 500 Capp Street (the David Ireland House), Dream Farm Commons, Berkeley Art Center, Root Division, Bass and Reiner in Minnesota Street Project, The Backyard Plague, Wave Collective Space, Cone Shape Top, the Edouard de Merlier Gallery at Cypress College, Flowers Art Gallery, Mercury 20 Gallery, The Faight Collective, The Search, Thee Stork Club, ATA Window Gallery, F8, Mission Bowling Club, Daily Diver, Borderline Art Collective, On-Off Site, Pacific Art League, A|AH|D Gallery at the University of Notre Dame, SOMArts, East Window in Boulder, Colorado, the City of Palo Alto Public Art Program, Fish Factory Art Space in Penryn, Cornwall, UK, and Supermarket in Stockholm, Sweden.
+Right now, my work is on a NASA PACE-1 satellite orbiting Earth and at Untitled Vol 2 in Oakland.
+I have an upcoming show at Lucky Break Studios.
+I have also shown work at LACMA (Los Angeles County Museum of Art), di Rosa Center for Contemporary Art, 500 Capp Street (David Ireland House), Poetic Research Bureau, 2220 Arts, de Young Museum, A|AH|D Gallery at University of Notre Dame, Le Shed, ATA Window Gallery, Dream Farm Commons, Liminal Space, Bass and Reiner in Minnesota Street Project, Divebarn, SFAI Legacy Foundation + Archive, 4 Star Theater, NIAD Art Center, Berkeley Art Center, Folding Fields, Root Division, Divebarn, Off Hours SF, Other Places Art Fair, The Backyard Plague, Wave Collective Space, Cone Shape Top, Edouard de Merlier Gallery at Cypress College, Yucci Outlet, Mini Mart, Flowers Art Gallery, Mercury 20 Gallery, The Faight Collective, The Search, Thee Stork Club, Developing Environments, F8, IRL VR Camp, Mission Bowling Club, Daily Diver, Borderline Art Collective, On-Off Site, Pacific Art League, SOMArts, East Window in Boulder, Colorado, City of Palo Alto Public Art Program, Fish Factory Art Space in Penryn, Cornwall, UK, and Supermarket in Stockholm, Sweden.

 I curate a space called Your Mood Projects in Dogpatch, San Francisco, and my writing is published in KQED, Squarecylinder, The Racket Journal, Third Iris, Journal.fyi, and the LA Telephone Book.